Tylerasa/reddit-clone/README.md

 ## Overview

-This implementation is a 1:1 representation of the design in Figma.

-It utilizes the stack from `create-t3-app` and incorporates the following additional packages:
+This utilizes the stack from `create-t3-app` and incorporates the following additional packages:

 - Clerk: for user management
 - Shadcn: for reusable frontend components, including: